 Positive Impact - it could benefit an equality group Good Practice/ Promotes Equality or improved relations Negative Impact - it could disadvantage an equality group Reason for Change in Policy or Policy Development

-GENDER Women 1 - To support the continuing physical, social, economic, cultural and environmental regeneration of the City by maintaining and promoting efficient and effective transportation services and infrastructure within Glasgow.
-2 - Improve the safety and the actual and perceived security of travelling within the City by reducing accidents and enhancing the personal security of all users of the transport network.
+GENDER Women ✓ To support the continuing physical, social, economic, cultural and environmental regeneration of the City by maintaining and promoting efficient and effective transportation services and infrastructure within Glasgow.
+Improve the safety and the actual and perceived security of travelling within the City by reducing accidents and enhancing the personal security of all users of the transport network.
+To encourage more people to walk and cycle, which will naturally see improved health benefits.

 Men ✓ As above

-RACE Asian People ~ As above
+RACE Asian People ✓ As above

 Black People ✓ As above

-Chinese People ✓ As above
+Chinese People $\checkmark$ As above

-White People ✓ As above

-People of mixed race ~ As above

-European People (Polish, Greek, Italian, etc) • As above